Self-organized light in multicore optical fibers: a route to scalable high-power lasers and all-optical signal processing

 Description 1) We have predicted theoretically and demonstrated experimentally a new fundamental self-organization process that characterizes the propagation of two intense counter-propagating beams in optical fibres.
 We named this process "modal rejection", as it exhibits an opposite dynamic with respect to standard attraction phenomena.
 This deepens our understanding of the complex nonlinear dynamics in multimode optical fibres.
 Moreover, we envisage these outcomes may apply as well in different physical systems whose nonlinear dynamics is characterised by similar equations ( including Bose-Einstein condensates and hydrodynamics)

 2)We have predicted theoretically and demonstrated experimentally the ability to generate and control all-optically periodic gratings in multimode and multicore fibres.
-For the first time to the best of our knowledge, we demonstrated fully tunable grating-assisted mode-to-mode and core-to-core conversion.
+For the first time to the best of our knowledge, we demonstrated fully tunable grating-assisted mode-to-mode and core-to-core conversion, which can be used to implement novel and compact ultrafast devices for mode conversion, remote sensing and power splitting.

 Exploitation Route 1) We envisage the theoretical outcomes achieved so far deepen our fundamental understanding of nonlinear systems, and as such represent the basis for novel discoveries in a variety of platforms including -but not limited to- optical fibres (e.g. integrated waveguides, Bose-Einstein condensates and hydrodynamics).